 9.2.
 Linearity requirements

 The calibration of all measuring instruments and systems shall be traceable to national (international) standards.
-The measuring instruments and systems shall comply with the linearity requirements given in Table 7.
-The linearity verification according to paragraph 9.2.1. shall be performed for the gas analyzers at least every 3 months or whenever a system repair or change is made that could influence calibration.
-For the other instruments and systems, the linearity verification shall be done as required by internal audit procedures, by the instrument manufacturer or in accordance with ISO 9000 requirements.
+The measuring instruments and systems shall comply with the linearity requirements given in Table 9.
+The linearity verification according to paragraph 9.2.1. shall be performed for the gas analyzers within 35 days before testing or whenever a system repair or change is made that could influence calibration.
+For the other instruments and systems, the linearity verification shall be done within 370 days before testing.

 Table 7, re-number table 9